Rack Configuration

 Configure Silo Identity Provider

-Perform this step only if your silo uses saml_jit for authentication.
+Perform this step if your silo uses SAML for authentication.

 The following attributes are required when configuring an identity provider: